B$TBetSmarterToolsGuaranteed promo value toolkit

 Stake and Payout

 The stake is the amount you put at risk.
-If you bet $10, your stake is $10.
-If the bet loses, you lose the stake.
-If the bet wins, your profit depends on the odds.
 Payout refers to what is paid out to you in a winning wager including your original stake.

 Market Types

 A market is the specific question you are betting on.
-The same game can offer several markets, and each one prices risk a little differently.
+This means the same game can offer several markets.

 Moneyline